Yeeb1/MagicBOFs/README.md

 ## What’s Here?

 - **DropOfHoney**
   A BOF for triaging if a user account might be a honeypot in Active Directory using the ADSI (Active Directory Service Interfaces) API.
-Handy if you stumble upon suspicious credentials or an account that never logs on.
+Handy if you stumble upon suspicious credentials or roastable users.